rsalmond/resume/README.md

 Designed, documented, and implemented cloud infrastructure using Terraform and Saltstack and integrating with existing chatops and internal operations APIs.

-Continued to participate in operational on-call support of legcy systems.
+Continued to participate in operational on-call support of legacy systems.

 > AppNeta Vancouver, BC 2015 - 2016, QA Engineer